Vidhish-Trivedi/BulletStorm/README.md

 - This project is a single-level clone of the classic game `Contra`.

 # Object-Oriented Design
-- The following class diagrams describes the major classes with their important attributes and methods.
+- The following class diagram describes the major classes with their important attributes and methods.

 ```mermaid
 	classDiagram